mobxjs/mobx-state-tree/README.md

 By default, nodes can only be modified by one of their actions, or by actions higher up in the tree.
 Actions can be defined by returning an object from the action initializer function that was passed to `actions`.
 The initializer function is executed for each instance, so that `self` is always bound to the current instance.
-Also, the closure of that function can be used to store so called _volatile_ state for the instance, or to create private functions that can anly be invoked from the actions, but not from the outside.
+Also, the closure of that function can be used to store so called _volatile_ state for the instance, or to create private functions that can only be invoked from the actions, but not from the outside.

 ```javascript